CVE-2025-4609

 Mitigation and workarounds

-Google has released patches to address this vulnerability in Chrome version 136.0.7103.113/.114 for Windows and Mac, and version 136.0.7103.113 for Linux.
-Users are advised to update their Chrome browsers to these versions or later to mitigate the vulnerability (Chrome Release).
+Google has released version 136.0.7103.113 of Chrome for Windows which patches this vulnerability.
+Users are strongly advised to update to this version or later to mitigate the risk (Chrome Release Notes).

 Additional resources